Concerned about the FinRegistry ready-made dataset? Read more about the dataset and how to object to the processing of your data

 Several authorities supervise Findata’s operation to ensure that the granting of data permits and the processing of data are carried out in accordance with the law.

-• Supervises the processing of personal data and ensures that Findata complies with data protection legislation.
+• Data Protection Ombudsman, who supervises the processing of personal data and compliance with data protection legislation

 How is the right to object implemented at Findata?